 What is Autism Spectrum Disorder?

-Autism spectrum disorder (ASD) is a neurodevelopmental disorder characterized by deficits in social interactions, social communication and by restricted, repetitive patterns of behavior.
-Autism can be diagnosed as early as 18 months by either a psychologist, psychiatrist, pediatric neurologist, or developmental pediatrician through a comprehensive diagnostic evaluation which can include: direct observation, caregiver interview, cognitive/development assessment, medical examination, review of relevant medical records.
-Concerns about developmental delays should first be discussed with a primary care physician who will try to rule out various potential medical causes such as hearing problems before diagnosing with Autism.
+Autism spectrum disorder (ASD) is a neurodevelopmental disorder characterized by deficits in social communication, social interactions and the presence of restricted, rigid, and repetitive patterns of behavior.
+Autism can be diagnosed as early as 18 months by a psychologists, pediatric neurologists, or developmental pediatricians.
+These practicantes use autism screenings such as the ADOS, CAR-2 and others to confirm a diagnosis.
+If you have concerns about your child's development and suspect that your child may have ASD, speak with your primary care physician who will try to rule out various potential medical causes such as hearing problems before diagnosing with Autism.
+You can also take the Modified Checklist for Autism in Toddlers, Revised (M-CHAT-R) and discuss the results with your child's doctor.
 ASD diagnostic criteria are described by the American Psychiatric Association (APA) in its Diagnostic & Statistical Manual of Mental Disorders (DSM-V).

 What are some of the early signs of Autism?

 According to the National Autism Center (2020), "Autism spectrum disorder typically appears during the early years of life.
 Early assessment and early intervention are crucial to a child’s long-term success".
 Some of the early warning signs for Autism include: